 Could small amounts of genetic material in the bloodstream be used to detect cancer in its earliest stages?

-A current study underway at Mercy Hospital Springfield and 73 health centers across the US, including Cleveland Clinic and Mayo Clinic, is helping to answer that question.
+Mercy Research has joined more than 70 health care organizations across the U.S., including Cleveland Clinic and Mayo Clinic, to help answer that question.
 They’re working with GRAIL, a life sciences company, to collect blood samples from 7,000 newly-diagnosed cancer patients and 3,000 participants without cancer nationwide.
-Mercy Hospital Fort Smith and Mercy Hospital Joplin join the study on May 17, 2017.
+The study is now available for patients at Mercy hospitals in Springfield and Joplin, Missouri, and Fort Smith, Arkansas.

 GRAIL will analyze the blood samples and map them – looking for what’s common among cancer patients that makes them different from those without cancer.
 The ultimate goal is to detect cancer in its earliest, most curable stage, and put an end to diagnoses that leave little hope for patients and families.